 Like his predecessor in Treasury, Joe Hockey, Morrison has yet to have a Budget passed the Senate, and is usually berated by the Speaker of the House, Tony Smith, for using props during Parliamentary Question Time, most infamously, when he used a lump of coal to accuse environmentalists concerned about the impact of the coal industry of having “an ideological, pathological fear of coal.”

 When Morrison became Treasurer, national government debt was $368 billion.
 It currently sits at $615 billion.
-After railing against the Labor government for having a large debt ($257 billion when they left office in 2013), he has failed to explain in economic terms why a $615 billion debt is acceptable in 2018, and is a solid supporter of the government’s supply-side economic strategy to reduce corporations tax to 25 per cent, a cost to government revenue of $65 billion over the next year.
+After railing against the Labor government for having a large debt ($257 billion when they left office in 2013), he has failed to explain in economic terms why a $615 billion debt is acceptable in 2018, and is a solid supporter of the government’s supply-side economic strategy to reduce corporations tax to 25 per cent, a cost to government revenue of $65 billion over the next decade.

 It’s hard to see how the former Prime Minister, Tony Abbott, could reclaim the leadership position – but he could act as a stalking horse for another candidate, such as Peter Dutton, who has strong support within the conservative rank of the Liberal Party.
 Abbott, of course, was destructive as Opposition Leader between 2009–2013, taking the Coalition to victory in the 2013 election.
 But, as Prime Minister, he was inept, leading the nation for just on two years, before he was replaced by Turnbull.

 While there’s always a possibility the Liberal Party could return to Abbott, it’s doubtful whether the electorate would be so accepting.
 His time as Prime Minister was ill-defined, lacking in purpose, and he was intent on continuing the destructive pattern from his time as Opposition Leader.